tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 <img src="/assets/images/sigmoid.png" style="display: block; margin-left: auto; margin-right: auto; width: 40%;"/>

 ### Tanh
+$$
-Tanh(x) = (e^2x - 1)/(e^2x + 1).
+\tanh(x) = (e^2x - 1)/(e^2x + 1)
+$$
 Currently, the value object can only handle addition, multiplication and subtraction.
 If we were to break down the tanh function into individual operations and backpropagate through it that way, we would have to implement exponentiation and division methods within the class.
 To avoid doing this, we can use the math.tanh function built into Python.
-The local derivative of tanh(x) is 1-tanh(x)^2 so we can implement the backward function in the value class like this:
+The local derivative of $\tanh(x)$ is $1-\tanh(x)^2$ so we can implement the backward function in the value class like this:
 ```python
 def _backward():
       self.grad += (1 - t**2) * out.grad